LongChair/mpv/DOCS/man/vo.rst

         This currently only has an effect when used together with the ``drm`` backend for the ``gpu`` VO.
 The ``drm`` VO always uses xrgb8888.

+    ``--drm-osd-size=<[WxH]>``
+        Sets the OSD OpenGL size to the specified size.
+OSD will then be upscaled to the current screen resolution.
+This option can be useful when using several layers in high resolutions with a GPU which cannot handle it.
+        Note : this option is only available with DRM atomic support.
+        (default: display resolution)

 ``mediacodec_embed`` (Android)
     Renders ``IMGFMT_MEDIACODEC`` frames directly to an ``android.view.Surface``.
     Requires ``--hwdec=mediacodec`` for hardware decoding, along with